suhailsinghbains/api-standards/content/standard/pagination.md

 - Paging `_links` must include filters.
 - The page size parameter must be called `page_size`
 - The page index parameter must be called `page`
+- The page count parameter must be called `total_pages`
+- The results parameter must be called `total_items`

 ### Examples